Solar particle event

-In solar physics, a solar particle event (SPE), also known as a solar energetic particle event or solar radiation storm, (Note: Solar particle events are less commonly referred to as solar proton events and prompt proton events.) is a solar phenomenon which occurs when particles emitted by the Sun, mostly protons, become accelerated either in the Sun's atmosphere during a solar flare or in interplanetary space by a coronal mass ejection shock.
-Other nuclei such as helium and HZE ions may also be accelerated during the event.
+A solar particle event (SPE), also known as a solar energetic particle event or solar radiation storm, (Note: Solar particle events are less commonly referred to as solar proton events and prompt proton events.) is a solar phenomenon that occurs when particles emitted by the Sun, mostly protons, become accelerated either in the Sun's atmosphere during a solar flare or in interplanetary space by a coronal mass ejection shock.
+Other nuclei such as helium and HZE ions may also be accelerated.
 These particles can penetrate the Earth's magnetic field and cause partial ionization of the ionosphere.
 Energetic protons are a significant radiation hazard to spacecraft and astronauts.

 Description

 SPEs occur when charged particles in the Sun's atmosphere are accelerated to extremely high velocities.
-These charged particles, referred to as solar energetic particles, can escape into interplanetary space where they follow the interplanetary magnetic field.
+These charged particles, referred to as solar energetic particles, can escape into interplanetary space, where they follow the interplanetary magnetic field.
 When solar energetic particles interact with the Earth's magnetosphere, they are guided by the Earth's magnetic field towards the North and South poles where they can penetrate into the upper atmosphere.

+The U.S. National Oceanic and Atmospheric Administration has a scale for solar radiation storms that ranges from S1 (minor) to S5 (extreme).